In 1853, Santa Anna exiled a young leader who challenged his power -- Benito Juárez.

 To the dismay of the wealthy, Maximilian upheld liberal policies of land reforms, religious freedom, and extended the right to vote beyond the landholding class.

-After the American Civil War had ended, the United States Government did not want European powers in the western hemisphere, as stated in the Monroe Doctrine.
+The United States Government did not want European powers in the western hemisphere, as stated in the Monroe Doctrine.

 The U.S. put diplomatic pressure on Napoleon III to abandon support of Maximillian and withdraw French troops from Mexico.